 Entry without a degree, HND or foundation degree is possible but this will usually be at a lower level.
 Candidates often start in a general role within the facility and move up to assistant or trainee manager and then progress to manager of the facility after gaining substantial experience and professional qualifications.

 Having a degree will allow you to apply directly for management positions.
 In some cases large, privately-owned centres offer graduate trainee schemes.
 These provide experience in different areas of the facility and often involve training for professional qualifications as well.

 Employers often value personal qualities, business and management interests and skills and relevant fitness qualifications as much as the degree you have studied, so try to provide evidence of all of this in applications.

-Think about becoming a member of the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA), which can help to keep your knowledge of the industry current and provide networking events.
+Think about becoming a member of the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA), which can help to keep your knowledge of the industry current and provide networking event opportunities.

 For career-related news and information, see The British Association of Sport and Exercise Sciences (BASES) and SkillsActive.

 You'll need to show evidence of the following:

 - an interest (but not necessarily outstanding performance) in physical fitness and sport

 - good interpersonal, time management and organisational skills